sailscastshq/docs.sailscasts.com/docs/klean-ui/theming.md

 If the stored preference is `system`, application-owned code resolves the media query and writes `light` or `dark` before paint.
 A server-readable cookie is the right convention when SSR must avoid a flash.

 The mode preference is a Durable UI concern because a person chose it.
-Store that preference in application-owned code, resolve it before paint, and leave component source unaware of the storage mechanism.
+Store that preference with the framework-native `useStoredState` or `createStoredState` source from the [Durable UI bundle](/klean-ui/durable-ui), resolve it before paint, and leave component source unaware of the storage mechanism.

 ## Proving applications, not themes